+You mean there's a war, and people on drugs are winning it?
 The latest additions to the Gruaniads special report on drugs are interesting.
 In the top story Scotland Yard is endorsing a more relaxed attitude towards cannabis possession.
 Nick Davies has written a series of two articles, mostly focussing on heroin, about how drug prohibition actually increases the spread of illegal drugs and causes most of the related health problems.
 Looks like legalisation is good for everybody.

 Memorial to those who died of heroin.
 This is what I got in email today, after, I guess, they found my half-completed story on such a topic: "I was looking on the internet on Google for heroin drug overdose.
 You can see my daughter's before and after picture on www.ourwall.net.
 Click on Cheryl Dean born July 11, 1979 overdosed on Oct 5, 1997.
 Cheryl didn't die but she can't walk, talk, move legs arms or hands is blind and on a feeding tube.
 She had a cardiac arrest and didn't get enough oxygen to the brain in time."